 A complaint launched by OpenMedia into the use of IMSI-catchers (a.k.a Stingrays) reveals that six warrantless deployments of the device violated the Charter

-The report published today is the result of a thorough 18-month investigation by the Privacy Commissioner, prompted by a complaint from OpenMedia’s Laura Tribe.
+The report published today is the result of a thorough 18-month investigation by the Privacy Commissioner, prompted by my complaint.
 Among the key concerns raised in the complaint were that the RCMP may be using IMSI-catchers to collect tracking information, monitor large groups of people, and intercept private communications data.
 The complaint also raised questions about whether a warrant is required to authorize the use of IMSI-catchers and whether the threshold for authorizing such a warrant is sufficient given the invasive nature of the devices.

 In its report, the Privacy Commissioner notes that a “lack of transparency lead to serious concerns about the capabilities of the devices, and how they are being used,” and confirmed that the RCMP reported that in 2015 there were six cases in which Stingrays were used where no warrant was sought — which the Privacy Commissioner concluded was a clear violation of the Charter.